edupoux/MVA_2020_SL/TD_#1/README.md

 ```
 jupyter notebook --notebook-dir=~/
 ```
-Then you can load the notebook, and select the kernel "TD_1".
+Then you can load the notebook, and select the kernel "TD_1". "test_tp1.ipynb" just allows you to test that your environment contains all needed packages.

 ## Virtual Machine
 On this machine you will find all the necessary tools needed to complete the TD.